nextmarte/txt_tts/README.md

 # txt_tts
-A program that converts txt files to mp3 audio
+A script that converts .txt text files to .mp3 audio files using the pyttsx3 python library.
 To use, just download the .exe file or run the script inside the .py file